'Stopping Haaland the same as stopping Benteke' - Chelsea goalkeeper Mendy not daunted by new Man City signing | Goal.com

 "We have a new owner so it's a new era.
 Some people are coming and some have left us.
 That’s life in the club.
 But we are excited to start.

 “My summer was good.
 I enjoyed the time with my family and I think we all needed it after a long season, especially with the AFCON.
 I needed the break to be ready mentally and physically for the new year.
-Now we are," he added.
+Now we are."